nakujaproject/N2-Avionics-BaseStation/README.md

 `Telegraf` and `eclipse-mosquitto` can be customised using their respective `.conf` files

-## Notes
+## Note

-1. This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for versioning.
-Husky is integrated to reject invalid commits.
-If you are unfamiliar with `conventional commits` we recommend using [commitizen](https://github.com/commitizen/cz-cli)
-2. If you are running a `cloned version of the repo` the `DOCKER_CLIENT_IMAGE` environment variable is required.
-3. The default username and password for the influxdb2 dashboard is :
+The default username and password for the influxdb2 dashboard is :

 ```text
 username=nakuja